dennis-kao/MendelianRNA-seq-DB/README.md

 ## Output

-The script outputs a single file with the name:

-threshold**X.XX**\_novel\_**sampleName**\_norm\_**All.kidney.glomerular.genes.list**.splicing.txt
+The scripts output 2 files:

+All.**kidney.glomerular.genes**.list, (where kidney.glomerular.genes is the name of your transcriptFile)

+which contains all splice site information pertaining to all samples,

+and

-where X.XX is the threshold value, sampleName is the sample you want to discover novel junctions in, and All.kidney.glomerular.genes.list is the name of the input file.
+threshold**X.XX**\_novel\_**sampleName**\_norm\_**All.kidney.glomerular.genes.list**.splicing.txt, (where X.XX is the threshold value, sampleName is the sample you want to discover novel junctions in, and All.kidney.glomerular.genes.list is the name of the input file)

+which contains splice sites which are only seen in sampleName and have a normalized read count greater than X.XX.

-The file contains text information in the format:
+The "threshold" file contains text information in the format:

 ```GENE	GENE-TYPE	CHROM:START-STOP	READ-COUNT	SAMPLES-SEEN	READ-COUNT:SAMPLE	SITES_ANNOTATED	NORM-READ-COUNT:SAMPLE```